WHAT IS THE 1098T FORM?

 WHAT DOES BOX 4 MEAN ON MY 1098T FORM?

 Adjustments Made for a Prior Year (Box 4) is used to report reimbursements or refunds of QTRE that relate to payments received for any prior year after 2002.
 Please Note: Box 4 will be blank in tax year 2018 as we just changed our method to reporting Payments Received for Qualified Tuition and Related Expenses (Box 1), in tax year 2018.
 In prior years, we were reporting Amounts Billed (Box 2).
 Therefore, for tax year 2018, there will be no reportable adjustments to payments to report from any previous tax years after 2002.

 WHAT OTHER INFORMATION DO I NEED TO CLAIM THE TAX CREDIT?

 The 1098T form serves to alert students that they may be eligible for federal income tax education credits.
 Receipt of a 1098T form does not in any way indicate a student’s eligibility for a tax credit.
 To determine the amount of qualified tuition and related expenses paid, and the amount of scholarships and grants received, a taxpayer should use their own financial records and if necessary, seek the expertise of a professional tax preparer.

 For more information on both Hope Scholarship and Lifetime Learning Credit regarding eligibility, qualifying expenses, how to figure, claim credit, etc. please review IRS Publication 970. https://www.irs.gov/pub/irs-pdf/p970.pdf

 The IRS does not require the generation of a 1098T form for:

-- Students who are enrolled in non-degree/non-credit programs
+- Students who are enrolled in non-degree/non-credit programs: 100% Audit

-- Students who did not have any Qualified Tuition and Related Expenses (QTRE)
+- Students who do not have any Qualified Tuition and Related Expenses (QTRE)

 CAN I RECEIVE MY 1098T FORM ELECTRONICALLY?